 We consider ourselves very lucky because we live in Latrobe, and have sampled many a fine meal, snack and pleasant interlude at The Cherry Shed, and the friendly warmth of the staff is an added incentive to visit.
 Maybe there is someone out there who doesn’t love cherries (?) but your needs are capably taken care of as well.

 Cherry Orchard to the Cherry Shed

 The cherry products available from The Cherry Shed are all made on site from their own fruit, and from their own orchard.
 A point of interest in the restaurant are the columns which have been paved with cherry stones, and the tables with cherry motifs.
 Oh, and watch out for a large cherry moving around the property with skinny legs!

 The Cherry Shed is available for functions, parties, conferences and there are private meeting rooms available upstairs.
 You will find The Cherry Shed only ten minutes from Devonport, on the corner of the Bass Highway and Gilbert Street, Latrobe.

-Editor’s Note: You know how I love the spirit of networking between Tasmanian business owners, don’t you?
-That’s why I love this sign outside the Cherry Shed.
-Foodies are directed to visit Christmas Hills Raspberry Farm and Ashgrove Cheese while in the area (and I do believe Lorraine will be sharing information about both those places in the near future).
+Editor’s Note: You know how we love the spirit of networking between Tasmanian business owners, don’t you?
+That’s why we love this sign outside the Cherry Shed.
+Foodies are directed to visit Christmas Hills Raspberry Farm and Ashgrove Cheese while in the area, and we do believe Lorraine will be sharing information about both those places in the near future.
 Anvers Chocolate is also nearby, just to round out the tasting trail.
-Yum! ~ Tania

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!